-- 1. The Contractor must refer all inquiries for enrollment to BSASP. - 2. a.
-BSASP will determine whether the Applicant: - i.
+- 1. Initial Referrals - a.
+The Contractor must refer all inquiries for enrollment to BSASP. - 2.
+BSASP Eligibility Determination - a.
+BSASP will determine whether the Applicant meets the following eligibility requirements: - i.
 Is twenty-one (21) years of age or older; - ii.
 Has a diagnosis of ASD; - iii.
 Has been certified by the Applicant's physician as requiring services at the level of an ICF/ORC; - iv.
-If the Applicant has been certified by the Applicant's physician as requiring services at the level of an ICF/ID, if a Qualified Intellectual Disability Professional (QIDP) has certified that the Applicant meets ICF/ID level of care; - v.
-Is not enrolled in a Medical Assistance home and community-based waiver program at the time of enrollment; - vi.
+Has been certified by the Applicant's physician as requiring services at the level of an ICF/ID, if a Qualified Developmental Disability Professional (QDDP) has certified that the Applicant meets ICF/ID level of care; - v.
+Will not be enrolled in a Medical Assistance home and community-based waiver program at the time of enrollment; - vi.
 Does not exhibit levels of extremely problematic behaviors that would present a danger to self or others (such as suicidal or homicidal ideation, stalking, pedophilia, physical assaults, self-mutilations, bomb or fire threats) or threat to property;

 - vii.
 Has three (3) or more substantial functional limitations in the following areas of major life activity: self-care, receptive and expressive language, learning, mobility, self-direction, or capacity for independent living; - viii.
 Resides in the Service Area; - ix.
 Is willing to disenroll from a Medical Assistance MCO, if enrolled; and - x.
 Is willing to disenroll from the HIPP Program, if enrolled. - b.
 BSASP will use the following, as needed, to determine if the Applicant meets the above eligibility requirements: - i.
 Applicant's responses to questions asked during phone intake; - ii.
 Applicant's application for ACAP; - iii.
 Medical Evaluation (MA-51); - iv.
-Evaluation by a QIDP who has one of the following qualifications: - a.
-A Master's Degree or above from an accredited college or university and one (1) year of work experience working directly with persons with mental retardation; - b.
-A Bachelor's Degree from an accredited college or university and two (2) years of work experience working directly with persons with mental retardation; or, - c.
+Evaluation by a QDDP who has one of the following qualifications: - 1.
+A Master's Degree or above from an accredited college or university and one (1) year of work experience working directly with persons with mental retardation; - 2.
+A Bachelor's Degree from an accredited college or university and two (2) years of work experience working directly with persons with mental retardation; or, - 3.
 An Associate's Degree or sixty (60) credit hours from an accredited college or university and four (4) years of work experience working directly with persons with mental retardation.